xwmx/nb/README.md

 #### Tab Completion

-Bash and Zsh tab completion is enabled when `notes` is installed using Homebrew, npm, bpkg, Make, or manually as an administrator using the command above.
-If completion isn't working, see the [completion installation instructions](etc/README.md).
+Bash and Zsh tab completion should be enabled when `notes` is installed using Homebrew, npm, bpkg, or Make, assuming you have the appropriate system permissions or installed with `sudo`.
+If completion isn't working after installing `notes`, see the [completion installation instructions](etc/README.md).

 ## Usage